aaronbaggett/youngmetro/README.md

 ### Title Graphic

 I designed this slide deck to pretty much serve myself.
 I wanted an easy way to generate custom .Rmd Beamer slides for my classes.
-That said, you probably want to swap out the example image for your own university's logo.
-Until I come up with a better solution, you will need to do the following:
+That said, you probably want to swap out the example image for your own university’s logo.
+Until I come up with a better solution, you will need to do the
+following:

 1. Rename your title graphic to `title_graphic`
 2. Place *your* `title_graphic` in the `figs` folder